Where Is the CN Tower?

-The CN Tower is on Front Street, between the Rogers Centre -- Toronto's sports dome -- and the Toronto Convention Centre.
+The CN Tower is located at 301 Front Street West, between the Rogers Centre—Toronto's sports dome—and the Toronto Convention Centre.

 Despite being a hard-to-miss landmark, the actual entrance to the CN Tower can be a little confusing, especially for those with strollers or who need wheelchair access.

 At the foot of John Street on the south side of Front Street is a set of stairs that takes you to the entrance of the CN Tower.
 To the right of those stairs is a wide ramp that leads to both the Rogers Centre and the CN Tower entrance.